EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 `NumPy` and `SciPy` are automatically installed by `pip` (see :ref:`installation <pybacktrack_install_pybacktrack>`), however `GMT` (version 5 or above) and `pyGPlates` need to be manually installed.

 `GMT` is called via the command-line (shell) and so just needs to be in the PATH in order for `pyBacktrack` to find it.
-Also ensure that version 5 or above (supports NetCDF version 4) is installed since the :ref:`bundled grid files in pyBacktrack<pybacktrack_bundle_data>` are in NetCDF4 format.
+Also ensure that version 5 or above (supports NetCDF version 4) is installed since the :ref:`bundled grid files in pyBacktrack<pybacktrack_reference_bundle_data>` are in NetCDF4 format.

 `pyGPlates` is not currently installable as a package and so needs to be in the python path (sys.path or PYTHONPATH).
 Installation instructions are available `here <http://www.gplates.org/docs/pygplates/index.html>`_.